 - Stacy Mitchell, the Sun Nov 2018

-Indeed, Amazon’s dominance has come at the expense of its workers and its host towns, small retailers, suppliers, middle-income jobs, the environment and an open society.
+Indeed, Amazon’s dominance has come at the expense of its workers and its host towns, small retailers, suppliers, communities of color, middle-income jobs, the environment and an open society.
 And yet, few governments have intervened, workers lack collective power, the Board moves in lockstep with CEO/Founder Jeff Bezos, and, increasingly, most competitors are powerless to stop the company’s relentless advance.
+Amazon's approach to the pandemic has only worsened existing problems.
 That leaves us, the customers, as perhaps the only force that can now compel Amazon to become good.How many Amazon, Whole Foods and Prime customers have to quit before Amazon says “uncle?”
 We aim to find out.

 If you and 999,999 other patrons quit all at once, that represents around $1 billion in lost revenue, per year.
 Amazon will notice, the media will notice and the world will notice.
 The pressure to change will be extraordinary—especially because there’s no reason for us to stop at one million.

 Boycotts traditionally target a corporation with a single request.
 This is different.
 We are asking Amazon to take a deeper look at a wide range of practices that call into question the company’s ﬁtness to be in the center of our lives and communities.We are asking for a soul-searching reckoning by the Board and executives.
 We are asking Jeff Bezos to prove that he is, in his words, “a missionary rather than a mercenary” and that his empire deserves our patronage.